Tes3awy/register-fabric-nodes/README.md

 ### Option B

 1. Clone the repo from GitHub.
-2. Create a Python virtual environment.
+2. Create a Python virtual environment and activate it.
 3. Install requirements.

 ```bash